ingring/portfolio/README.md

 This is my portfolio, a very easy layout with only a overview of my projects and links to the projects on git.

 ## Process
 I started the process with making wireframes in figma.
+I started designing for mobile first, then desktop.
 ![alt wireframes](assets/img/wireframes.PNG)

 ## Visit the website